• Skip to primary navigation

 So without further ado, let’s dig into how to reduce shopping cart abandonment.

-We’ll address most of these pain points that buyers frequently encounter, but share a bonus point too (hint: it’s an easy to use cart abandonment software).
+We’ll address most of these pain points that buyers frequently encounter but share a bonus point, too (hint: it’s an easy-to-use cart abandonment software).

 On we go.